IUI vs IVF: Which Fertility Treatment Is Right for You? A Hyderabad Specialist’s Honest 2026 Guide

 The choice between IUI and IVF is rarely just clinical — it is also emotional, financial, and personal.
 At Dr. Parinaaz Parhar’s clinic, the decision is never made for you.
 It is made with you, based on:

-• A complete fertility testing workup for both partners (AMH, semen analysis, HSG, hormone panel)
+• A complete fertility testing workup for both partners (AMH, ovarian reserve, semen analysis with sperm count and testicle function, fallopian tube patency on HSG, hormone panel)

-• Your age, history, and how long you have been trying
+• Your age, medical history, and how long you have been trying

 • Honest conversation about the success rate of IUI vs IVF for your specific situation